 - Repair fuel delivery or pressure malfunction – $150-$2,500

 While a rich mixture can be caused by a lot of different issues with your car engine, you always want to inspect the MAF sensor and check for vacuum leaks first, as these are the most common cause for rich air-fuel mixture.

 If you don’t have the P0172 code repaired, additional damage could follow.
-Depending on what’s going wrong, you could allow damage to the pistons, spark plugs and the catalytic converter.
-For this reason, we always recommend checking the spark plugs after you repair the P0172 DTC.
+Depending on what’s going wrong, you could allow damage to the pistons, spark plugs, and catalytic converter.
+For this reason, I always recommend checking the spark plugs after you repair the P0172 DTC.
 Because of the fault, the plugs could be contaminated with soot afterward.